 Skip tracers may also utilize private databases that compile data from various sources, such as credit reports, utility records, and employment history.
 Access to these databases may require a subscription typically regulated to ensure adherence to privacy laws.

 Social media platforms offer extensive information that can assist skip tracers in their investigations.
+For example, trying to find the correct address of CSC Lawyers in Sacramento using their Facebook business page.
 However, it is essential to respect users’ privacy settings and not engage in unauthorized data collection practices.

 Sometimes, skip tracers may employ surveillance fieldwork to gather additional information.
 This approach should be executed with discretion, abiding by the applicable privacy laws and avoiding any form of harassment.